cppfw/tml/www/page.md

-**puu** is a minimalistic general purpose markup language, proposed by Ivan Gagis in July 2012.
+**treeml** is a minimalistic general purpose markup language, proposed by Ivan Gagis in July 2012.
-The name **puu** just means _tree_ in Finnish. **puu** allows describing of string hierarchies.
+The name **treeml** just means _tree_ in Finnish. **treeml** allows describing of string hierarchies.

 # Syntax
-puu syntax is very simple and intentionally kept minimalistic.
+treeml syntax is very simple and intentionally kept minimalistic.
 Here are the syntax rules:

 1. The only type of language element is a string of text.